dokku/dokku/docs/networking/network.md

 #### Specifying a custom TLD

 When attaching applications to networks, a custom TLD can be specified via the `network:set` command.
 This TLD is suffixed to the network alias for the application/process-type combination for _all_ networks to which the application is attached, and cannot be customized per network.
+The default value is an empty string.

 To specify a TLD of `svc.cluster.local` for your application, run the following command: